jasimmk/githerd/README.md

 # Githerd

-An application for managing multiple git-repos at once.
+An application for managing multiple git repositories at once.

+## Pre requisit

+Below are the pre requisites for using githerd:

+- posix shell (sh)
+- `git` binary

 ## Installation